 You can also create new documents in "worksheet mode" by selecting the option Worksheet Mode under New in the File menu.
 This mode is more convenient for typing expressions, formulas, and commands using just the keyboard.
 It is not as easy to use as the document mode, at least initially, but it is much easier to troubleshoot when something unexpected happens, and it is usually faster to use, once you've mastered it.
+Worksheet mode is the recommended for this course!
 Please note that solutions to the Maple-based parts of the assignments will be given in worksheet mode, since it is easier to reproduce and for others to modify for themselves.
 (Feel free to look through the solutions to the assignments from previous years to see how things work!)

 As with other programs Maple has options under the File menu for saving documents.
 You may wish to save your documents somewhere you can later revisit them - not all assignments will be conveniently doable in one sitting.
 Be warned that saving documents on a remote desktop somewhere where you can retrieve and use them later does not always seem to be straightforward.
 (Copying them from the remote computer and pasting them to your local computer does not seem to work for your instructor, for example, though it should theoretically work with the access to the local clipboard enabled for the remote computer.)
 In the worst case, you should be able to email them to yourself from the remote computer. §4 Further reading.
-Besides Maple's own resources, the following4 are very likely to be useful for Maple beginners and will be posted to Blackboard as well the course archive page:
+Besides Maple's own resources, the following4 are very likely to be useful for Maple beginners and will be posted to Blackboard as well the course archive page at: euclid.trentu.ca/math/sb/1110H/